top of page

 The importance of great support:

-Crowds cheering on the runners in a race play a massive role to boosting the runners performance and supporting them getting to the end.
-I have also heard people talk about the boost they get from seeing loved ones along the route.
-Birth is similar, a 2016 study published in the respected Cochrane Library shows having good support and continuity of carer (e.g. a known or the same midwife) during labour can help you feel safe and therefore boosts the much needed birth hormone Oxytocin, the love hormone (I've written a whole blog about this birth super-hormone).
-Birth partners play a vital role in helping you to feel calm, fully supported and safe, which is why it's important they have the tools to help them feel calm, confident and empowered also.
+Crowds cheering on the runners in a race play a massive role to boosting the runners performance, supporting them getting to the end.
+People talk about the boost they get from seeing loved ones along the route.
+Birth is similar, birth partners play a vital role in helping you to feel calm, fully supported and safe, which is why it's important they have the tools to help them feel calm, confident and empowered.
+Helpfully, something I cover this is all Positive Birth Leeds Hypnobirthing Courses.

 Charlotte, from Positive Birth Leeds, a white woman in a white t-shirt, is sitting and smiling at the camera